What does the Internet look like? Perhaps you’ve heard it described as a veritable network of networks.

 However, not all operators are seeking an increased number of peers.
 Large networks that are the major providers of IP transit have no incentive to peer with potential customers.
 As a result, most of the increase in peering is among smaller regional networks, broadband providers, content providers, hosting companies, and content delivery networks.

-To learn more about all things peering and transit, take a look at TeleGeography’s Global Internet Geography subscription.
+To learn more about all things peering and transit, check out our outlook on the global internet.